 Generations of Washington Grove residents have acted as stewards of the Town's historic buildings and landscape.
 The result has been a community with an extraordinary sense of place.
-In 1980, the U. S. House of Representatives voted to designate Washington Grove a National Register Historic District, part of the first wave of National Register designations, and the culmination of the efforts of three determined Town volunteers.
-The NRHP was a program established under the auspices of the National Historic Preservation Act of 1966, signed into law by President Lyndon B. Johnson.
+In 1980, a group of town volunteers succeeded in placing Washington Grove on the National Register of Historic Places (NRHP) as a Historic District.
+This was a program established under the auspices of the National Historic Preservation Act of 1966, signed into law by President Lyndon B. Johnson.
 In their Historic District nomination, the volunteers expressed the Town's historic character as follows: